FrancoLiberali/cql/configuration.md

     retryTime: 5
 ```

 Please note that the init section `init:` is not mandatory.
-Badaas is suited with a simple but effective retry mecanism that will retry `database.init.retry` time to establish a connection with the database.
+Badaas is suited with a simple but effective retry mechanism that will retry `database.init.retry` time to establish a connection with the database.
 Badaas will wait `database.init.retryTime` seconds between each retry.

 ## Logger

 Badaas use a structured logger that can output json logs in production and user adapted logs for debug using the `logger.mode` key.

 Badaas offers the possibility to change the log message of the Middleware Logger but provides a sane default.
-It is formated using the Jinja syntax.
+It is formatted using the Jinja syntax.
 The values available are `method`, `url` and `protocol`.

 ```yml
 # The settings for the logger.